 Having a background in forensic accounting exposes accountants to wider lenses in the accounting horizon.
 It provides a value-added qualification that is useful especially to those who are in the management level positions and advisory departments.

-The average salary of forensic accountants in the US is around $75,000 with many earning more than $100,000 annually.
+The average salary of forensic accountants in the US is around $85,000 with many earning more than $100,000 annually.
 Six-digit annual salary is not uncommon in this type of specialization.
-The starting salary of forensic accountants ranges from $30,000 to $60,000 per annum.
+The starting salary of forensic accountants averages $60,000 per year.

 Certified in Financial Forensics (CFF).
 This certification is granted by the American Institute of Certified Public Accountants (AICPA) to Certified Public Accountants (CPAs) who have developed expertise in the forensic accounting field.
 This is an additional accreditation you may wish to consider in addition to having a CPA license.